Jeremy Goss: Personal life

 Goss' wife Margaret gave birth to identical twins, three months premature.
 "Within two hours of birth their weight had gone down to 2lb and it was touch and go.
 We lived in the hospital for six weeks and it was an emotional time when we took them home for the first time a few days before Christmas.
 Now they look like any normal seven-month-old babies and for that we are very grateful."

 Goss, whose father having served in the British Army, is also a member of the Forces2Canaries Supporters Group.
 In 2002, Norwich fans voted Goss into the club's Hall of Fame.

 Goss worked with author Edward Couzens-Lake on his life story.
 Gossy: The Autobiography (Amberley Publishing) which was published in August 2014.

 Moving on from his association with Norwich City football club, Goss continues to deliver his own; humorous after dinner speeches, student development and as a Leadership and Motivational programmes.

-Goss currently spends most of his time in support of the Norfolk and Norwich Association of the Blind (www.NNAB.org.uk), raising funds to provide the range of services to the Blind people of Norwich and Norfolk.
-This has recently culminated in the 1300 mile sponsored bicycle ride, retracing the 1993 Norwich City European Cup run from Norwich to Vitesse Arnham, to Bayern Munich, to Inter Milan.
+Goss spent some time in support of the Norfolk and Norwich Association of the Blind (www.NNAB.org.uk), raising funds to provide the range of services to the Blind people of Norwich and Norfolk.
+This culminated in the 1300 mile sponsored bicycle ride, retracing the 1993 Norwich City European Cup run from Norwich to Vitesse Arnham, to Bayern Munich, to Inter Milan.

+In 2019, Jeremy joined Age UK Norwich (www.ageuknorwich.org.uk) as Corporate Relationship Manager, organising golf days, fundraising challenges and corporate events.
+Age UK Norwich is an independent charity with a mission to improve the quality of later life by working with Norwich residents to create an age friendly and inclusive city where they can thrive and be supported by opportunity and services that enhance and protect their health and wellbeing.

+In January 2024, Goss was involved in a car crash in Norfolk.
+He sustained injuries to his ribs, kidneys, lower back and hip in the crash.